Aqua Line (Mumbai Metro): Bidding

-Of the 14 consortia that submitted pre-qualification bids, 9 were shortlisted in September 2014.
+Of the 14 consortia that submitted pre-qualification bids, nine were shortlisted in September 2014.
 According to Sanjay Sethi, managing director of MMRC, "We have finalised the list of companies eligible for bidding after getting an approval from the Japan International Cooperation Agency (JICA), which is providing more than 50 per cent of funds for the project.
 The companies that were declared ineligible mostly fell short in technical experience.
-The tender for construction of Line 3 received was split into seven packages, each consisting of a 4-5 km long twin tunnel.
-The tender floated by the MMRC received 31 bids from 9 consortiums.
-The first four packages received 4 bids each, while the next three packages received 5, 7 and 3 bids respectively.
-The 9 consortia were AFCONS Infrastructure Ltd. - Kyivmetrobud, Continental Engineering Corporation - ITD Cementation India Ltd - Tata Projects Ltd, DOGUS - SOMA, IL&FS Engineering and Construction Company Ltd - China Railway 25th Bureau Group Co.Ltd, J.Kumar Infraprojects Ltd - China Railway No.3 Engineering Group Co.
+The tender for construction of the Aqua Line received was split into seven packages, each consisting of a 4-5 km long twin tunnel.
+The tender floated by the MMRC received 31 bids from nine consortiums.
+The first four packages received 4 bids each, while the next three packages received five, seven and three bids respectively.
+The nine consortia were AFCONS Infrastructure Ltd. - Kyivmetrobud, Continental Engineering Corporation - ITD Cementation India Ltd - Tata Projects Ltd, DOGUS - SOMA, IL&FS Engineering and Construction Company Ltd - China Railway 25th Bureau Group Co.Ltd, J.Kumar Infraprojects Ltd - China Railway No.3 Engineering Group Co.
 Ltd, Larsen & Toubro Ltd/Shanghai Tunnel Engineering Co.
 Ltd, OSJC Moscow Metrostroy - Hindustan Construction Co.Ltd, Pratibha Industries Ltd - Guandong Yuantian Engineering Co., and Unity Infraprojects Ltd - IVRCL Ltd - China Railway Tunnel Group Co.
 Ltd.

 Contracts for all seven packages were awarded by August 2016.
 Each package costs about ₹2221 crore and includes around 6.8 km twin tunnels and 5 stations.

 In January 2017, the MMRC floated tenders worth ₹328 crore for the construction of the depot, a metro station, work workshop buildings at Aarey Colony and a vehicular underpass along the Marol Maroshi Road, with other allied works.
 The contract was awarded to New Delhi-based Sam (India) Builtwell Pvt.
 Ltd. in June 2017.
 The contract also includes the construction of about 2.5 km of storm water drains, a rain water harvesting system and the diversion of a 1200 mm diameter MCGM water pipeline.
 Construction is expected to be completed by mid-2020.